 Yes.
 As a result of the U.S. commitments specified in sections 4.3 of Annex II and 17.1 of Annex V of the JCPOA, beginning on Implementation Day, the United States is no longer pursuing efforts to reduce Iran's sales of crude oil under the National Defense Authorization Act for Fiscal Year 2012 (NDAA) (including limitations on the quantity of crude sold and the jurisdictions that can purchase Iranian crude oil).
-The restriction on use of proceeds of sales of Iranian petroleum and petroleum products for bilateral trade with Iran, which previously applied to the 20 jurisdictions with a so-called "significant reduction exception" under the NDAA, no longer apply.
-In addition, the restrictions on Iranian oil revenues held abroad have been lifted.
+The restriction on use of proceeds of sales of Iranian petroleum and petroleum products for bilateral trade with Iran, which previously applied to the 20 jurisdictions with a so-called "significant"

-7 Pursuant to relevant statutes and Executive orders, the U.S. government retains the ability to remove persons from the relevant sanctions lists prior to Transition Day if the circumstances warrant.
+&lt;sup>7 Pursuant to relevant statutes and Executive orders, the U.S. government retains the ability to remove persons from the relevant sanctions lists prior to Transition Day if the circumstances warrant.